-Not everyone wears them, but personally, I feel quite vulnerable without them.
-We all know what it is like to bang your elbow on a door frame, but banging it while traveling at 35mph in to some rocks is a bit more serious.
-A good pair of mountain bike elbow pads can give you confidence as well ads protection.
+Not everyone wears mountain bike elbow pads, but personally, I feel quite vulnerable without them.
+We all know what it is like to bang your elbow on a door frame, but banging it while travelling at 35mph into some rocks is a bit more serious.
+A good pair of mountain bike elbow pads can give you confidence as well as protection.

 What to look out for

-You can get heavy duty hard plastic pads, but I really like the ones with clever technical foam.
+You can get heavy-duty hard plastic mountain bike elbow pads, but I really like the ones with clever technical foam.
 This stuff feels soft, but it hardens up on impact.
 They are really comfortable and allow you to move freely.
-These pads are kept in place with either velcro straps or they are elasticated.
+Look for mountain bike elbow pads with D30 foam or the manufacturer’s own equivalent.

 POC VPD Air

-I am going to start off with the ones that I use.
+These are the ones that I currently use.
 I bought these after my cheap ones failed me, and left a very grazed elbow with a big lump on it.
-These mountain bike elbow pads are comfortable and flexible enough for the required freedom of movement.
-They are ideally suited to be directly on your skin, rather than on top of your jersey.
+The POC VPD mountain bike elbow pads are comfortable and flexible enough for the required freedom of movement.
+They are ideally suited to be worn directly on your skin, rather than on top of your jersey.
 This is because the insides have non-slip neoprene panels.
 There is also a velcro strap to keep them in place.
 They have slipped down on occasion, but only on really bumpy downhill trails (I do have really skinny arms though).
 I have had a few offs with them and they have served me well.

-Verdict: They have been impact tested by yours truly.
-They are comfortable, light and durable, I recommend these pads and haven’t had any issues in the two years I have had them.
+They have been impact tested by yours truly.
+They are comfortable, light and durable and I recommend them.

 We are going a bit techy with this one.
-G-Form make all sorts of protection for many sports, and they use the same technology all round.
-This is a modular pad attached to a tight-fitting moisture wicking sleeve.
-G-Form use Reactive Protective Technology (RPT).
+G-Form makes all sorts of protection for many sports, and they use the same technology all round.
+This is a modular pad attached to a tight-fitting moisture-wicking sleeve.
+G-Form uses Reactive Protective Technology (RPT).
 On impact, its molecules redistribute to harden up and to disperse the shock, before going back to normal.

-The fit of these pads is pretty impressive.
+The fit of these mountain bike elbow pads is pretty impressive.
 It is almost like a second skin, with the way it articulates with your arm.
 It has really good coverage too, as it provides protection above and below the elbow.
-You will always get a bit sweaty in any elbow pad and this is no different.
+You will always get a bit sweaty in any elbow pad, and this is no different.
 But it does have a mesh panel to keep you ventilated as much as possible.

 IXS Carve Evo +

-Verdict: Great lightweight and comfortable pads, with great protection.
+Great lightweight and comfortable mountain bike elbow pads, with great protection.
 Tried and tested by Carolyn on a number of occasions.
 They look pretty good too.

 Race Face Ambush